Govt giving NRO to Kulbhushan: Bilawal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: PPP Chairman Bilawal Bhutto Zardari accused the PTI government of giving NRO to Indian terrorist Kulbhushan Jadhav as the government fell short of laying International Court of Justice (Review and Reconsideration) Ordinance, 2020 in the National Assembly on Thursday.
+ISLAMABAD: PPP Chairman Bilawal Bhutto Zardari on Thursday accused the PTI government of giving an NRO to Indian terrorist Kulbhushan Jadhav as the government fell short of laying the International Court of Justice (Review and Reconsideration) Ordinance, 2020 in the National Assembly.

-The International Court of Justice (Review and Reconsideration) Ordinance, 2020 would allow the Indian spy to file review appeal against military court’s verdict against him.
+The International Court of Justice (Review and Reconsideration) Ordinance, 2020 would allow the Indian spy to file a review appeal against the military court’s verdict against him.

 Minister of State for Parliamentary Affairs Ali Muhammad Khan while referring to rules said the member who points out lack of quorum, should sit in the House while counting is in progress.